Charles L. Robinson: Early life and education

+Early career

 California

-In 1849, he traveled overland to California.
-He edited a daily paper in Sacramento called the Settler's and Miner's Tribune in 1850, took an active part in the riots of 1850 as an upholder of squatter sovereignty, was seriously wounded, and, while under indictment for conspiracy and murder, was elected to the California legislature.
-He was subsequently discharged by the court without trial.
+After traveling to California in 1849, Robinson remained there for two years.
+He became heavily involved in a dispute between land speculators and squatters; he took the side of the squatters and was their figurehead.
+After one specific conflict between the land speculators and squatters, the Mayor of Sacramento died and Robinson was injured.
+Robinson was imprisoned for the death of the Mayor of Sacramento but was elected to the California State Legislature during his imprisonment.
+He was acquitted of the accused crime.
+As a state assemblyman, he took charge in pushing for the election of John C. Fremont to the United States Senate.
 He represented California's 12th State Assembly district from 1851 to 1852.

-He married Sara Tappen Doolittle Lawrence in 1851, and they had two children.
-She later published Kansas, its Exterior and Interior Life (Boston, 1856), in which she describes the scenes, actors, and events of the struggle between the friends and foes of slavery in Kansas.
-In 1852, Charles returned to Massachusetts, and conducted in Fitchburg a weekly paper called the News.
+He returned to Massachusetts in 1851 and remained until June 1854.

 Kansas

-In 1854, Robinson happened to attend a meeting at which Eli Thayer of the New England Emigrant Aid Society spoke about the need to oppose slavery.
+In 1854, Robinson happened to attend a meeting at which Eli Thayer of the New England Emigrant Aid Company spoke about the need to oppose slavery.
 After the speech, the two were introduced to one another.
 Thayer took an immediate liking to Robinson and asked him to act as the New England Emigrant Aid Company's official financial agent, to which Robinson agreed.
 In June of that year, Robinson went to Kansas Territory with Charles Branscomb to find suitable land upon which the Emigrant Aid Society could found a town dedicated to the free state cause.
-Robinson's efforts eventually led to the founding of Lawrence.
+Robinson's efforts eventually led to the founding of Lawrence, Kansas.